junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "Your unfinished business," Dean thinks he understands.
 "It will be finished and you will be free, is that it?"

 "No, no, I will be condemned," Cas answers through tears over his shoulder.
 "My consciousness, this last human bit of me, will be torn apart.
 Killing would break one's soul, and I don't have much left to begin with.
-I know, I just know, I'll just become one of those evil vengeful spirit like those horror movies we saw together.
+I know, I just know, I'll just become one of those evil vengeful spirits like those horror movies we saw together.
 But I have to, Dean, I really have to."

-"No," Dean breathes deeply, still not willing to let go.
+"No," Dean breathes heavily, still not willing to let go.
 "You don't.
 It doesn't have to be this way.
-Killing is wrong, whatever he did, it's wrong.
+Killing is wrong; whatever he did, it's wrong.
 You do this, then you're no different from that son of a bitch.
 And your consciousness or soul or anything, I won't let you break again.
 I just won't."

 Cas pulls back slowly, looking into his eyes.
 "What else can we do then?"

-Dean takes a deep breath and considers.
+Dean takes a deep breath and orders his reasonable brain to think quickly.
 "We don't have enough evidence to tip him off to the police or get him arrested.
 All we got is your memory and your words, but you can't even be a court witness...
 If only he could just break and turn himself in."

 "How?"
 Cas stares at him with red eyes.

 "Haunt him," Dean says simply, surprising himself even.
 The solution seems to just slip out of his lips by itself and it sounds easy.
-"He's probably already all drugged up and hallucinating things, we just need to make it worse for him, break him down."
+"He's probably already all drugged up and hallucinating things; we just need to make it worse for him, break him down."

 "Haunt him," Cas parrots slowly.
 "Then I can..."

 "No, you don't do anything," Dean cuts him off quickly.
 "I will.
 You did enough and I don't want you to accidentally get repelled or condemned or whatever.
 You don't think I learned a trick or two about how to haunt after living with a ghost this long?"

-Cas falls silent, the heaving and falling of his chest finally calms down.
-Then, after a beat.
-"It's actually not very long," he says quietly.
+Cas falls silent; the heaving and falling of his chest finally calms down.
+Then, "It's actually not very long," he says quietly.
 "It's only been three weeks."

 "It feels long," Dean answers.
 "So we're good?"